giuliapietrangeli/Semantic-Surgery-Transplant/implementation_comparison/COMPARISON.md

-# Architecture Comparison: Semantic Surgery vs. Original Implementation
+# Architecture Comparison: Semantic Transplant vs. Original Implementation

 This directory provides a direct code-level comparison between the original method (based on Concept Erasure) and our proposed **Semantic Transplant** framework.